3dlg-hcvc/mirror3d/Mirror3D_dataset.md

 ```

-To validate the correctness of the generated depth, you can run:
+To validate the correctness of the generated depth map, you can run:

 ```python
 python visualization/check_sample_info.py --data_root_path [path to the unzipped m3d/nyu/scannet folder] --json_path [any JSON file stored under the mirror_plane foler] --f [relevant focal length: 1074 for Matterport3D, 519 for NYUv2-small, 574 for ScanNet]

 ```

-Demo: after running `python visualization/check_sample_info.py --data_root_path ./nyu --json_path ./nyu/mirror_plane/1003.json --f 519` , you can visulize the NYUV2 sample 1003 like:
+For example, here's a screemshot of the 3D visulization after running `python visualization/check_sample_info.py --data_root_path ./nyu --json_path ./nyu/mirror_plane/1003.json --f 519` , for the NYUV2 sample (smaple id : 1003):

 ![data-check](figure/check-demo.png)

-Here, the black line is the mirror normal (perpendicular to the mirror plane), the light blue mesh is the mirror plane.
+The black line is the mirror normal (perpendicular to the mirror plane), the light blue mesh is the mirror plane.